-Dull concrete surfaces like your garage floor, patio and garden exteriors can look so much better with a lick of paint.
+Dull concrete surfaces like your garage floor, patio, driveway and garden exteriors can look so much better with a lick of paint.
+So can you use garage floor paint outside?

 Painting concrete gives the advantage of allowing areas to be easily cleaned up, maintained and protected.
 Paint also protects the surface as it adds a special coating that resists damage through stains, moisture or environmental damage.